cgbanks/me/week2/readme.md

 if statements need :
 return needs to be at the end, must return something

-If you have an finish with the same outcome/different from others, make it else
+If you have an finish with the same outcome/different from others,make it else

+Code Academy